Adolf Hitler's cult of personality: Führerprinzip

 The Führerprinzip ("leader principle") was the fundamental basis of political authority in Nazi Germany.
 This principle can be most succinctly understood to mean that "the Führer's word is above all written law" and that governmental policies, decisions, and offices ought to work toward the realisation of this end.
 The principle also extended to the leadership of other organizations, who were expected to have the last word in their purviews.

+The Wochenspruch der NSDAP wall newspaper published on December 22, 1940: "The Führer commands: Believe, obey, and fight!"

 The Führerprinzip was given credence during the Night of Long Knives in 1934 when Hitler ordered a number of extrajudicial executions because of an alleged imminent coup by the SA under Ernst Röhm – the so-called "Röhm Putsch".
 Hitler gave a speech at the Reichstag and said, "The National Socialist State will wage a Hundred Years’ War, if necessary, to stamp out and destroy every last trace within its boundaries of this phenomenon which poisons and makes dupes of the Volk (Volksvernarrung)" and argued that "in this hour, I was responsible for the fate of the German nation and was therefore the supreme judge of the German people!"
 Nazi propaganda claimed that Hitler's actions had saved Germany.